 - Environmental Psychology

-View course descriptions and timing for when courses will be offered via the UPPP departmental course plan:
+View course descriptions and timing for when courses will be offered via the UPPP departmental course plan.
+Course plans are subject to change, please verify with your academic advisor.

 For complete details of current university, school, and departmental requirements for the Urban Studies undergraduate major, visit the UCI General Catalogue, Urban Planning and Public Policy Undergraduate Program page.